Cutting the Cost of Micro- and Nanomanufacturing

 Researchers at KTH Microsystem Technology have demonstrated a manufacturing concept that could pave the way toward simple, inexpensive “printing” of 3D silicon structures.

 “It could be made very easy, flexible and cheap compared with today’s manufacturing processes.
 All you’ll need is a 3D printer and someone to draw the structure in a drafting programme on a computer,” says Frank Niklaus, Associate Professor at KTH Microsystem Technology.

 The new manufacturing technology consists of a layer-by-layer process for defining 3D patterns in silicon, using focused ion beam writing followed by silicon deposition.
 The layered 3D silicon structures are defined by repeating these two steps over and over, followed by a final etching step in which the excess silicon material is dissolved away.
-The researchers note, however, that the system has so far only been tested manually on relatively simple structures, and that more development lies ahead to implement the concept in a manufacturing tool called a 3D printer.
+The researchers note, however, that the system has so far only been tested manually on relatively simple structures, and that more testing lies ahead to definitively prove the concept’s viabilityand that more development lies ahead to implement the concept in a manufacturing tool known as a 3D printer.

 “In a future manufacturing process, the structure would first be designed in a 3D drawing programme.
 The drawing is then sent to a 3D printer that recreates the structure in silicon, layer by layer from the bottom up,” explains Niklaus.

 In 2011, Frank Niklaus received a grant of EUR 1.5 million (about SEK 15 million) from the European Research Council for his research on new manufacturing paradigms for micro- and nanosystems.